 Lemon Angel Pie is an all time favorite at our house, hands down my favorite dessert ever!!
 The combination of light lemon filling and meringue crust is unbeatable.
-And it has definitely stood the test of time.
-We have been enjoying this recipe for almost 30 years!
+And it has definitely stood the test of time, we have been enjoying this recipe for almost 40 years!

-I first had Lemon Angel Pie when my oldest boy was only 4 years old!
-I was at a Preschool Board Meeting and the woman hosting the meeting served this as dessert.
-As soon as I took my first bite I knew I had to have the recipe.
+I first had Lemon Angel Pie when my oldest boy was only 4 years old and he now has a little boy of his own!
+I was at a Preschool Board Meeting and the woman hosting the meeting served this as dessert, as soon as I took my first bite I knew I had to have the recipe.

-Our family has been enjoying this as our favorite Easter dessert ever since.
 There is just something about Easter that says lemon to me!
-It just wouldn’t be Easter without our favorite lemon dessert – Lemon Angel Pie.
+It just wouldn’t be Easter without our favorite lemon dessert!

-The great thing about this recipe is you can make it the day ahead – in fact you need to make it the day ahead thus making it a perfect dessert for Easter dinner!
+The great thing about this recipe is you can make it the day ahead, in fact you need to make it the day ahead thus making it a perfect dessert for Easter dinner!
+It is also is naturally gluten free since there is no flour in it and it is perfect for any gluten free family or friends.
 Hope you enjoy it as much as we do.

 How to Make Meringue Crust